Skip to content

 Environment Variables

-Configure your triple store connection using environment variables in your main .env file:
+Configure your triple store connection using environment variables in your .env file:

 # Fuseki Configuration (Preferred)